 Q. What about patients with multimorbidities?

-Q. What about the shielded groups?
+Q. What about patients at high risk of COVID-19?
 How does this fit with them?

-A. Many patients in the shielded groups will have one or more long-term conditions.
-Their long term condition risk can be assessed in the same way using the search tools and stratification framework.
-Where remote consultations are appropriate, specialist care, support for self-management and lifestyle change can be delivered in the same way as for non-shielded patients
+A. Many patients who are at high risk of COVID-19 are likely to have one or more long-term condition.
+Their long-term condition risk can be assessed in the same way using the search tools and stratification framework.
+Where remote consultations are appropriate, specialist care, support for self-management and lifestyle change can be delivered in the same way as for lower risk patients.

 Q. Is this approach safe for patients/ what safety measures are in place?